Websoft9test/test-items/docs/stack-components.md

 # Parameters

-The RabbitMQ deployment package contains a sequence software (referred to as "components") required for RabbitMQ to run.
+The Test deployment package contains a sequence software (referred to as "components") required for Test to run.
 The important information such as the component name, installation directory path, configuration file path, port, version, etc. are listed below.

 ## Path

-### RabbitMQ
+### Test

-RabbitMQ installation directory:  */data/rabbitmq*
+Test installation directory:  */data/test*
-RabbitMQ logs directory:  */data/logs/rabbitmq*
+Test logs directory:  */data/logs/test*

 ### Nginx